Haworth, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 23.80 mi of roadways, of which 19.66 mi were maintained by the municipality and 4.14 mi by Bergen County.

 The main roads that pass through Haworth are Sunset Avenue and Schraalenburgh Road.

 Public transportation

 NJ Transit bus routes 167 and 177 serve the Port Authority Bus Terminal in Midtown Manhattan in New York City, and the 186 serves the George Washington Bridge Bus Terminal in Washington Heights, Upper Manhattan.

-Rockland Coaches provides service on the 14ET route to the Port Authority Bus Terminal and on the 14K route to the George Washington Bridge Bus Station.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Haworth include: